tran-bryan/Image_Modifier/README.md

 Summary: Takes in an image file inputted by user and then creates an output image file of the input file with a specific color modification.
 Uses parallel processing to quicken image modification.

 Notes:
-* Only works for RGB files.
+* Default Color Model is RGB.
-* Currently will only output .png files.
+* Default input and output file type is ".png".
-* Currently parallel processing is set to use 10 processes at once.
+* Default parallel processing is set to use 10 processes at once.

 List of modifications:
 * Create a negative of the image.